-I. Core Courses (24 Credit Hours):

 II.
+Core Courses (24 Credit Hours):

+III.
 Elective Courses (9 Credit Hours):

 To best serve your career goals, you have the flexibility to complete three elective courses in accounting, business management, finance, marketing, digital management and/or global business.
 Or you can focus on a concentration in Accounting or Digital Management.
 (Accounting electives are offered through the Master of Accounting program.)

-III.
-Capstone (3 Credit Hours):
+IV.
+Management Consulting (3 Credit Hours):

-In your final course, or Capstone, you’ll apply all you’ve learned throughout the MBA program to a strategic consulting project for a private, nonprofit or public organization.
+In your final course, you’ll apply all you’ve learned throughout the MBA program to a strategic consulting project for a private, nonprofit or public organization.
 Students work in teams and can choose to collaborate on a local project or a global project with travel required.

 MBA graduates go on to apply their knowledge and skills in key roles in Austin and beyond.
 Earning your MBA in Austin provides many advantages.
 It's one of the fastest growing cities in the country and is home to promising startups and iconic corporations such as Apple, Google, Facebook, Intel, Qualcomm, and IBM and recruiting new talent.
 Austin is known for its vibrant and eclectic culture which nurtures a strong creative industry.
 This provides unparalleled opportunities, such as the SXSW conference, which attracts some of the most innovative companies and iconic creative leaders on a global scale.